mehmetccom/productdb/MoSCoW.md

 I would like to introduce MoSCoW method with a quote from the Wikipedia page about this technique:

-*The Moscow method is a prioritization technique used in management, business analysis, project management, and software development to reach a common understanding with stakeholders on the importance they place on the delivery of each requirement; it is also known as MoSCoW prioritization or MoSCoW analysis.
+> The Moscow method is a prioritization technique used in management, business analysis,
+> project management, and software development to reach a common understanding with
+> stakeholders on the importance they place on the delivery of each
+> requirement; it is also known as MoSCoW prioritization or MoSCoW analysis.
-The term Moscow itself is an acronym derived from the first letter of each of four prioritization
+> The term Moscow itself is an acronym derived from the first letter of each of four prioritization
-categories: M - Must have, S - Should have, C - Could have, W - Won't have.*
+> categories:
+> M - Must have
+> S - Should have
+> C - Could have
+> W - Won't have.

 https://en.wikipedia.org/wiki/MoSCoW_method